ahdis/ch-rad-poc/input/pagecontent/usecase-english.md

 The Intermediary polls for new tasks (as an alternative it could also create a subscription) with the following query:

 ```
-GET {{host}}/Task?status=ready&requester=Organization/PlacerOrganization HTTP/1.1
+GET {{host}}/Task?status=ready&_lastUpdated=gt2021-10-27T14:56:59+02:00  HTTP/1.1
 ```

-The Intermediary retrieves [the task information](Task-task-order1.json.html)) and updates the status to in-progress, gets the corresponding [Bundle](Bundle-bundle-order1.json.html) and [ImagingStudy](ImagingStudy-imagingstudy-order1.json.html) (could be done also in one query with _include, would need ot be adapted to _include also work with the input ImagingStudy)
+The Intermediary retrieves [the task information](Task-task-order1.json.html)) and updates the status to in-progress if it can handle the task.
+(The intermediates needs to check if he can handle the task between the the sender and receiver.
+The receiver is added in as a restriction.recipient identifier (gln) is provided, the sender is available in requester identifier).

+The Intermediary gets the corresponding [Bundle](Bundle-bundle-order1.json.html) and [ImagingStudy](ImagingStudy-imagingstudy-order1.json.html).

+Note: The Intermediary needs to check that he is not the requestor of the task.

+ImagingStudy resources could be contained, however it has been proposed that ImagingStudy should be handled in Input and Output same as DocumentReference and be managed on the FHIR server.

 ```
-GET {{host}}/Task?status=ready&requester=Organization/PlacerOrganization HTTP/1.1
+GET {{host}}/Task?status=ready&_lastUpdated=gt2021-10-27T14:56:59+02:00 HTTP/1.1
 GET {{host}}/Task/task-order1 HTTP/1.1
 GET {{host}}/Bundle/bundle-order1 HTTP/1.1
 GET {{host}}/ImagingStudy/imagingstudy-order1 HTTP/1.1
+GET {{host}}/ImagingStudy/imagingstudy-order2 HTTP/1.1
 ```

 Update the status, lastModified and owner via PATCH operation or [update the complete Task](Task-task-order1-inprogress.html) via PUT